sunng87/slacker/README.md

 One issue with previous version of slacker is you have to define a remote function with a slacker client, then call this function with that client always.
-This is no flexible.
+This is inflexible.

 From 0.10.3, we added a macro `with-slackerc` to isolate local function facade and a specific client.
 You can call the function with